SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/plain-webview.md

 ## Autoverify To The Rescue?

-Since Android 6.0 it has been possible to use a [mechanism][android-autoverify] very similar to Apple's Universal Links to "strongly" assing http(s) urls to applications.
+Since Android 6.0 it has been possible to use a [mechanism][android-autoverify]{:target="_blank"} very similar to Apple's Universal Links to "strongly" assing http(s) urls to applications.
 This works by adding an `android:autoVerify="true"` attribute to the intent filter, plus a `.well-known/assetlinks.json` file to the server.
 This could solve the problems above, but it has its own issues, namely:

 *   Requires Android 6.0
 *   Is really quite cumbersome to setup